-“It’s like a meat locker in here!” exclaimed my friend John (a.k.a.
-Juan John) upon entering my apartment where I live in north Mazatlán, Mexico.
+“It’s like a meat locker in here!” roared John (a.k.a.
+Juan John) upon entering my apartment where I was lived in north Mazatlán, Mexico.

 Electricity, especially air conditioning, is a national obsession in Mexico.
 I glanced up nervously at the mini-split temperature gauge.
-I still can't convert centigrade to fahrenheit that precisely.
-Suddenly I felt like the Beggin Strips dog, “I can’t reeeead!”
+I still can't convert centigrade to Fahrenheit that precisely.
+I felt like the Beggin Strips dog, “I can’t reeeead!”

-However, the episode reminded me that I have to write to you about electricity because it plays such a big role in getting the lowest rent for beachfront condos in Mexico.
+However, the scene reminded me to write to you about electricity billing because it plays such a big role in getting the lowest rent for beachfront condos in Mexico.

-If renting, if your potential landlord believes that you know how the electricity game is played, he will be far more likely to strike a very good deal with you.
-Play by the rules the first time, and you will have references to confirm you understand them and be able to bargain for incredible off-season rental rates.
+If a potential landlord believes that you know how the electricity game is played, he will be more likely to strike a good deal with you.
+Play by the rules the first time, and you will have references to confirm you understand the electricity rules and be able to bargain for incredible off-season rental rates.

 Electric bills in Mexico are complicated to read.
 The logic and structure of how they are calculated is even worse.
 The lack of understanding by most foreign travelers of how electricity is billed in Mexico is a big factor in keeping gorgeous beachfront condos unoccupied for most of the year.